$L^2$ Stability of Simple Shocks for Spatially Heterogeneous Conservation Laws: Proofs I

 where $u_l,u_r$ denote the left and right traces of the solution at point(s) on the shock curve(s).
 Now, note that along genuine characteristics, $f$ is constant, since from the characteristic equations \eqref{char ode} and \ref{C2} we have:

-Hence, as the shocks $s_{\pm}$ begin to interact with the rarefaction from $x_0$, the $u_l,u_r$ values are constrained to $(u_{+},u_{-})$ since, by the Cauchy-Lipschitz theory for ODEs, orbits of the characteristic equations cannot cross, so by \ref{UC} we have that, in any time interval where the shocks do not meet:
+Hence, as the shocks $s_{\pm}$ begin to interact with the rarefaction from $x_0$, the traces $u_l, u_r$ lie in $(u^+, u^-)$ since, by the Cauchy-Lipschitz theory for ODEs, orbits of the characteristic equations cannot cross, so by \ref{UC} we have that, in any time interval where the shocks do not meet:

 Hence, once both shocks begin interacting with the rarefactions, and before they meet (if at all), $\dot{s}_+(t)-\dot{s}_-(t)<0$ almost everywhere in $t$.
 Now, this is not sufficient to guarantee intersection; we need a uniformly negative lower bound for $\dot{s}_+-\dot{s}_-$.
 For this, we employ \ref{UC} again.
 Firstly, since $u_l,u_r\in(u_{+},u_{-})$, there exist functions $\lambda_{l}(t),\lambda_{r}(t)$ taking values in $(0,1)$ such that